BAScontrol Series – BACnet Sedona unitary controllers

-Sedona Framework Reference Manual.
+Sedona Open Control Reference Manual.
 In this comprehensive reference manual regarding Sedona Framework, components from Tridium-release kits are explained along with Contemporary Controls’ hardware-independent and hardware-dependent kits.
 Examples are shown on how components can be configured and linked to create applications.
-Instructions on how to install and use Sedona tools such as Workbench, Sedona Application Editor and BASbackup are provided.

 Presentation: Understanding Sedona 1.2 Components – this presentation uses Workbench as a Sedona tool to demonstrate how components in the various kits can be linked together to facilitate the building of applications.